michalsn/michalsn.dev/content/posts/upload-files-directly-to-s3-with-dropzonejs-and-codeigniter-4.md

 });
 ```

-Let's also take a look at the **calculateMD5** function.
+Let's take a look at the **calculateMD5** function.
 We need it to be sure that the uploaded file was uploaded correctly - it's our checksum.

 ```
 function calculateMD5(blob) {